unioslo/harborapi/docs/usage/index.md

 ## Examples

 This section contains some basic examples showing the general usage of `harborapi`.
-Consult the [Endpoints Reference](../endpoints/_overview.md) for an overview of all the available client methods.
+Consult the [Endpoints Reference](../endpoints/_overview.md) for an overview of all the available client methods that conform to the Harbor API specification.
+For more specialized uses, check out [Recipes](/recipes).

 ### Get current user